-This is a great question.
-One of the easiest ways to transition into copywriting is to take freelance projects on the side to build up your portfolio (and, not to mention, to make a little cash!).
+Taking on freelance copywriting projects while you work full time can help ease the transition to full-time copywriting work.
+It helps you build up your portfolio and make a little extra cash in the process!
 Like taking up any new activity, though, you’ve got to find time to make it work.

-Freelance work may feel more flexible, but it really is a part-time job—and you have to devote time to it with that thought in mind.
-You wouldn’t take a part-time job and still think you’ll have the same amount of time to watch TV, sleep late on the weekends and just generally relax, right?
+Here’s the major thing you need to remember, though: freelance work may feel more flexible, but it is a job—and you have to devote time to it with that thought in mind.
+You wouldn’t take a part-time job and still think you’ll have the same amount of time to watch TV, sleep late on the weekends, and just generally relax, right?

 If you’re thinking of taking on freelance copywriting jobs, the first thing you have to do is identify which activities you currently do that you could do less of.
 Ideally, you should be able to find at least an hour each night during which you could write copy and at least a couple of hours each weekend day.

-And, finally, make sure you can answer emails from clients and even take the occasional phone call during the day-time hours.
-Many clients don’t mind if you do work for them in the evening, but they’ll probably be put off if they can’t reach youat all during the day.
+Finally, make sure you can answer emails from clients and even take the occasional phone call during the day-time hours.
+Many clients don’t mind if you do work for them in the evening, but they’ll probably be put off if they can’t reach you at all during the day.

 To avoid making it an issue with your full-time job, though, I recommend only taking/making phone calls during lunch and doing so in a private, quiet area away from your coworkers.
+Go for a walk if needed.
 You and I both know you’ll still be devoted to working hard at your full-time job, but you don’t want to give anyone opportunity to question that.

 Make sure you can check these three points off your list and you’ll be able to fit in freelance work just fine.
 I’m going to offer one bonus suggestion, but, if you’re anything like me, you’ll disregard it.
 Only take as much freelance work as you can reasonably handle.
 Why do I say you’ll disregard it?
 Because you’ll probably get calls from clients asking you to do work, your schedule will be a bit tight, but you won’t want to say “no.”